sachasayan/minstrel/memory-bank/techContext.md

 ## Testing

 Mock projects for testing are located in the `mock-projects` folder.
+The available mock projects are:

+*   Romance Island
+*   Science Station 2
+*   Western 3